Spring District: Construction

 A groundbreaking ceremony was held on September 16, 2013, to celebrate the start of site demolition at the future Spring District.
 Demolition of the Safeway distribution center was completed in January 2014, and construction of the first phase, a 79-unit apartment building, began in June 2015.
 Construction of all five buildings in the first phase will be finished in 2017.
 The second phase began construction in November 2016.

 Construction of the Spring District is expected to last 15 years, ending by 2028, and be divided into three phases.
-The first phase will open from 2017 to 2022 and primarily consist of residential buildings and office spaces on the southernmost and easternmost blocks; the second phase will open from 2019 to 2022 and primarily consist of commercial space in the centrally-located blocks; the third phase will open from 2022 to 2026 and include residential and commercial buildings as well as a hotel adjacent to the light rail station on the north end of the site.
+The first phase will open from 2017 to 2022 and primarily consist of residential buildings and office spaces on the southernmost and easternmost blocks; the second phase will open from 2019 to 2022 and primarily consist of commercial space in the centrally located blocks; the third phase will open from 2022 to 2026 and include residential and commercial buildings as well as a hotel adjacent to the light rail station on the north end of the site.

 Design and features

-The Spring District is centered around the Spring District/120th light rail station, located in the northern part of the planned neighborhood.
+The Spring District is centered around a light rail station located in the northern part of the planned neighborhood.
 Architecture firm NBBJ, inspired by the Pearl District in Portland, Oregon, designed the neighborhood with small blocks and a grid of interconnected streets integrated with the station and amenities, including parks, open space and mid-block pedestrian passages.
 The buildings will be staggered and oriented for views of Downtown Bellevue to the southwest and the Cascade Range to the east.
 NE 16th Street will be renamed to Spring Boulevard, which begins in the new district and continues east towards Overlake Village station.

 Part of the development will cross Kelsey Creek tributaries in the area, as well as three other creeks.
 The city has termed the creeks and wetlands "unhealthy" and has planned mitigation measures.

 The Spring District was the recipient of a Leadership in Energy and Environmental Design (LEED) certification for neighborhood development in 2022.
 It was recognized for promoting alternative modes of transportation and incorporating habitat-friendly water features.